Negotiate the Listing Agreement

 Under most listing agreements, the broker has the exclusive right to sell during the listing period.
 This means that as long as the property sells before the contract expires, the broker receives the agreed-upon commission regardless of how the buyer found the property.
 If you’d rather not pay the full commission if you find your buyer, ask the broker to modify the clause.

 Access to Property

 The broker may ask you for permission to install a lockbox or key safe on your property.
 This gives authorized people, including the broker’s agent, cooperating brokers and inspectors access to the property.
 If you’d rather be present when someone has to enter your property, tell the broker and make sure your wishes are in the listing agreement.

 The listing agreement is valid from the moment you sign it until the expiration date written in the agreement.
 This typically ranges from three to six months, depending on the type of property and local market conditions.
 Not only can you negotiate this time frame, but you can ask for a termination clause that lets you end the agreement early.

 Selling real estate produces an extensive paper trail.
 It helps to have someone on your side to review all the documents and make sure you get exactly what you want in the transaction.
-Call today and put our real estate experience to work for you.
-Hudack Law 714-351-3236 serving all of Southern California.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) serving all of Southern California.